Ever played a ukulele? Know what a ukulele is? Want to learn?

 Teens or adults may participate, and registration is required in advance because space is limited.

 The Purcell Public Library takes its Summer Reading Program show on the road during June for programming in multiple local communities.

 Summer Reading activities are scheduled in Byars, Wayne and Wanette with the following schedule:

 Activities are geared to children up to age 11, and no advance registration is required to participate.

 Summer is almost here, and that means the annual Summer Reading Program bringing a jolt of activity to the community through the activities at the Purcell Public Library.

 This year’s theme, “Libraries Rock!” is giving a chance to explore literal rocks with the Museum of Osteology or PLS Maker Mobile staff to “rocking” with music and art programs led by a variety of local performers.

 The library kicks off this year’s Summer Reading Program at 10:30 a.m.
 Thursday, May 31, at the library.

 It will be a day filled with activities get children and their caregivers ready for a summer of activity at the library.
 It’s also a great chance to get enrolled for SRP, get a free book, and learn a little more about the library.

-Sponsors for this year’s Summer Reading Program are the Anne and Henry Zarrow Foundation, Friends of the Library groups, Hitachi Computer Products of America Inc., the Institute of Museum and Library Services, Oklahoma Arts Council, Oklahoma College Savings Plan, Pioneer Library System, Pioneer Library System Foundation, SONIC, the Oklahoma Department of Libraries and The Oklahoman Newspapers in Education.
+Sponsors for this year’s Summer Reading Program are the Anne and Henry Zarrow Foundation, Friends of the Library groups, Hitachi Computer Products of America Inc., Institute of Museum and Library Services, Oklahoma College Savings Plan, the Pioneer Library System, Pioneer Library System Foundation, Sonic – America’s Drive-In, Corp., the Oklahoma Department of Libraries and the Oklahoman Newspapers in Education.